 If you watch the news long enough, you will see stories about people being exploited by caregivers.
 So I try not to get lazy.
 I dont hand over pin numbers, and I check my accounts.
 In other words, no matter how nice the person seems, be alert.
 And Id offer more advice on how to do this, but Im still figuring this out.
 I can tell you, though, Ive never had a problem in the two years Ive had several different caregivers in my home.

 By the way, a friend of mine told me she once had a caregiver who came out for free.
 This was done via a philanthropic organization.
 I have no idea how to find this kind of help.
-If anyone knows, please post the information in a comment here.
+And another friend told me that social services is paying for her caregiver.
+If anyone knows more about this, please post the information in a comment here.

 Blog entry posted by Andrew, Dec 27, 2010.